Raiszo/scheme-my-little-schemer/README.md

     (= '() x))))
 ```
 ### The First Commandment
-This commandment is about use a base case when defining a recursion, which is basically:
+This commandment is about the use of a 'base case' when defining a recursion, which is basically:
-> When recurring on an element ask wether it is null or not.
+> When recurring on an element ask whether it is null or not.

 ```clojure
 (if (empty? lat)